Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 		- TURP/hysteroscopy syndrome
 			- Acutely TURP syndrome can present with isotonic or hypertonic picture with high osmolar gap before the glycine is metabolised as glycine itself is osmotically active; Once metabolised to ammonia or glyxoxylate and the true hypotonic hyponatraemia is unmasked
 ## Isotonic
+- Referred to as pseudohyponatraemia as it is due to a measurement artifact
+	- In the lab, the sample is diluted to 1/10th the solution then the sodium is measured
+	- The concentration of sodium is then calculated with the assumption that it comes from a sample which originally consisted of 93% water
-Hyperlipidaemia, multiple myeloma ⇒ pseudohyponatraemia because of reduction in aqueous plasma
+- Hyperlipidaemia, multiple myeloma ⇒ pseudohyponatraemia because of reduction in aqueous plasma

+Correcting sodium for high lipids (lipid concentration measured in mg/dL) or proteins (protein concentration measured in g/L) is possible with the following formula
+$$
+\text{Corrected }\ce{Na+}=\frac{\text{Measured }\ce{Na+}\times 0.93}{99.1-(1.1\times 10^{-5}\times \text{L})-(0.07\times \text{P})}
+$$

 ## Hypertonic
 - Osmotically active particles in the plasma induce movement of $\ce{\ce{H2O}}$ from intracellular to extracellular space decreasing serum sodium conentration even through the serum osmolality remains elevated
 - Mannitol; although this turns into [[Hypernatraemia]] as mannitol is a free-water-sucking osmotic diuretic
--
+- Alcohol intoxication can cause hyperosmolarity and thus hyponatraemia but the inhibition of ADH by alcohol leads to massive diuresis and dehyudration and typically hypo-osmolar hyponatraemia
 - Radiocontrast use
 - Highly osmotic agents cause increase in water osmosis into intravascular space causing dilutional hyponatraemia